 The focal point of the start of Passover is the Seder plate, and on it are six ceremonial items:

-Haroset—a sweet mix of fruits, nuts, and honey/wine that symbolizes the mortar used by Jews during their slavery
+Haroset: A sweet mix of fruits, nuts, and honey/wine that symbolizes the mortar used by Jews during their enslavement

 9. Sometimes an orange is added to the Seder plate.